pauwels-labs/flux-infra/README.md

 able to connect to the repository that then configures istio and vault in the cluster.

-- flux-system/ecr-credentials (not in vault, managed by cronjob)
-- flux-system/flux-system
+- flux-system/flux-system          (done)
 - flux-system/github-webhook-hmac  (done)
-- keycloak/keycloak-db-credentials
+- keycloak/keycloak-db-credentials (done)
-- keycloak/keycloak-initial-admin
-- keycloak/keycloak-secrets-store
 - oauth2-proxy/oauth2-proxy

 ## Multi-tenant networking